how to read roundabout sign?

 Can anyone guess how many exits are there on this roundabout?

 We hardly come across this type of signs on the roundabout.
 It looks like there are too many exits on the roundabout.
 When i was learning to drive years ago i don’t think i came across this type of sign.
 It’s confusing and not many people get it correct.
-Even during the driving lessons in Leicester when i ask students to read this sign, they think there are too many exits on this roundabout.
+Even during the driving lessons when i ask students to read this sign, they think there are too many exits on this roundabout.

 Lets see what this sign is all about.

 At first glance at this sign, it looks like there are so many exits on this roundabout.
 Looks like Leicester is the 4th exist, but in fact it’s a 3rd exit.

 Why is that?

 When you look at the above picture, the stubs which I have circled in red are not exits.
 The stubs are there to inform you that the road on the left and right from the roundabout is a dual carriageway.